skorunka/accuweather/server/src/readme.md

 * I did follow [Task-based Asynchronous Pattern (TAP)](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap).

 * Wrap "JsonConvert" for better testability?
-I wouldndont like that.
+I wouldn't do that.

+* This app actyally actually  like a proxy so there is not that much to unit tests.

 ## Possible Improvements